dotnet/docs-aspire/docs/database/sql-server-integration.md

 #### Use configuration providers

 The .NET Aspire SQL Server integration supports <xref:Microsoft.Extensions.Configuration>.
-It loads the <xref:Aspire.Microsoft.Data.SqlClient.SqlClientSettings> from configuration by using the `Aspire:Microsoft:Data:SqlClient` key.
+It loads the <xref:Aspire.Microsoft.Data.SqlClient.MicrosoftDataSqlClientSettings> from configuration by using the `Aspire:Microsoft:Data:SqlClient` key.
 The following snippet is an example of a _:::no-loc text="appsettings.json":::_ file that configures some of the options:

 ```json
 {